Polyanyanwu/pension-adviser-pp3/README.md

 ### I like to know the performance of each retirement savings account fund type for a fund manager

 1. To achieve this User Story the application shall request the year of interest.
-A single year or range of years with start year and end year.
+A single year or range of years with start year and end year.<br>

-Enter the Start Year of interest:
+	Enter the Start Year of interest:<br>
-(Available data is from 2016 to 2019) - this year range shall be determined from the data available.
+	(Available data is from 2016 to 2019) - this year range shall be determined from the data available.<br>

-Enter the End Year of interest (leave blank if same as Start Year):
+	Enter the End Year of interest (leave blank if same as Start Year):<br>
 	Confirmation and validation checks shall be carried out.

 2. Select PFA of interest: